discommand/discommand/README.md

 easy discord.js commandHandler

 - Caution!
-This version is under development.
-Accordingly, there may be a bug.
+This version is under development, So there may be a bug.

 ## Installation

-this is use discord.js@13
+this is for discord.js@13

 ```sh
 npm i @migan/discord.js-commandhandler